 Element Description Name You can define the name for the Topology as the "Topology" Package name.
-List of Feature Classes Either: Create new Feature Classes from the Diagram Toolbox or Drag existing Feature Classes from the Project Browser into the "Topology" Package X,Y Cluster Tolerance and Z Cluster Tolerance You define the cluster tolerance values using the ClusterTolerance and ZClusterTolerance Tagged Values of the "Topology" Package.
-Accuracy ranks Accuracy ranks are defined using the Tagged Values of the TopologyMembership attribute, which you can create using the TopologyMembership icon on the Topology page of the Diagram Toolbox.
+List of Feature Classes Either: Create new Feature Classes from the Diagram Toolbox or Drag existing Feature Classes from the Browser window into the "Topology" Package X,Y Cluster Tolerance and Z Cluster Tolerance You define the cluster tolerance values using the ClusterTolerance and ZClusterTolerance Tagged Values of the "Topology" Package.
+Accuracy ranks Accuracy ranks are defined using the Tagged Values of the TopologyMembership attribute, which you can create using the 'TopologyMembership' icon on the

+'Topology' page of the Diagram Toolbox.
 Add this stereotyped attribute to each Feature Class element and then set a value for each rank.

-The name of the attribute should be the name of the "Topology" Package You do not need to set the type of the attribute Each Feature Class only has one TopologyMembership attribute.
+- The name of the attribute should be the name of the "Topology" Package - You do not need to set the type of the attribute

+Each Feature Class only has one TopologyMembership attribute.
 If you do not add a TopologyMembership attribute to a Feature Class, the ArcGIS exporter will generate a set of default ranking values for you.
 The values for XYRank and ZRank are between 1 and 50.
-Topology Rules Topology Rules are represented by a UML Association connector that has the "TopologyRule" stereotype.
-You can create the connector using the Topology Rule icon on the Topology page of the Diagram Toolbox.
-Use this connector to link: